 2022 Zoloft Lawsuit Update

 The prediction above was dead wrong.
-In 2016, U.S. District Judge Cynthia Rufe ruled that there was not enough scientific evidence for the Zoloft birth defect lawsuits to move forward.
+In 2016, U.S. District Judge Cynthia Rufe (now the judge in the Tylenol class action lawsuit) ruled that there was not enough scientific evidence for the Zoloft birth defect lawsuits to move forward.
 The judge ruled that five different experts that linked Zoloft to birth defects did not employ scientifically sound methodology in reaching their conclusions.
 This ruling was a death knell for the entire Zoloft class action lawsuit.

 Zoloft Side Effects Pregnancy

 Zoloft does have side effects during pregnancy.
 There are reports of vomiting, seizures, respiratory distress, irritability, low blood sugar, and a host of other side effects in pregnant women.